alaraayan/sei-project-4-frontend/README.md

 Once we were certain our backend was working fully, we started working on the frontend.
 Being comfortable with React by this point, we knew what we wanted to do and all of us were really excited to bring all of the components together in the dashboard.
 We needed to make sure that only logged in users would be able to access certain URLs and a user won't be able to see another user's dashboard even if they accidentally put in the correct URL.
 We decided to keep things light throughout Zenith and I created custom 401 and 404 pages the user would be sent to if they made an incorrect request.

 In the frontend I took on the opportunity to build the `newSprint` component.
 With the user's experience in mind, I wanted the user to create a sprint step by step in order to not feel overwhelmed.
 A logged in user would be directed to the new sprint page if they were not in an active sprint -`currentSprint ? history.push('/dashboard') : history.push('/sprints/new')`-.
 Only once the sprint is created a user is able to access their dashboard, which is reset every time the user is logged in, checking and removing expired data accordingly.
 Since everything is derived from the user, to achieve this functionality we created a `UserContext`.
-With the `UserContext` we were able to get only relevant data and therefore updating the dashboard as needed automatically every time a user logged in.
+With the `UserContext` we were able to get only relevant data and therefore update the dashboard as needed automatically every time a user logged in.

 We also used Styled Components for this project.
 None of us had used it before and was very intrigued.
 It took a minute to get used to but once we got the hang of it I'd say we all enjoyed working with it.